Alxrosen/Laidlaw/README.md

 # Thank Yous

-Thank you to Prof. Adam Reich for his advising during this project.
+Thank you to Prof. Adam Reich for his invaluable support and guidance during this project.

 Thank you to Nick Deas for being amazing and for basically teaching me stats.